 Need help?
 We can help!
 Get started here

-Who else can you ask for an ESA Letter?
+Who else other than your doctor can you ask for an ESA Letter?

 According to guidelines from the U.S. Department of Housing, an emotional support animal letter must come from a “licensed healthcare professional.”